 Treatment focuses on ensuring there is joint congruity through casting or closed reduction.
 It is important to restore joint congruity as it may otherwise lead to arthritis developing in the future.

 If there is still significant bone displacement after closed reduction is done, surgery will be required to better align the broken bone, with screws and pins being used to fix the broken pieces in place.

 Fractures and injuries in children are a cause for concern.
 Children's bones are unlike adult bones as the bone composition and strength are different, and are more likely to injure first before the ligaments and tendons.
 Most importantly, our children's bones are still growing.
 Fractures and injuries to the bone must be treated early as they can disrupt bone growth and lead to deformity.

-When in doubt, please seek the advice of a doctor, preferably in the Accident & Emergency (A&E) department, or a paediatric orthopaedic specialist.
+When in doubt, please seek the advice of a doctor, preferably in the Urgent Care Centre (UCC), or a paediatric orthopaedic specialist.
 Your doctor will be able to address your concerns, accurately diagnose the injury and its extent and provide a treatment plan.

 While most children will be doing home-based-learning during this circuit breaker, parents should note that children can also take a tumble in enclosed spaces.
 Should such incidents occur, parents should not hesitate to seek treatment urgently.

 During a medical emergency in Singapore, you can also call +65 6473 2222 for an ambulance that will transport you to the nearest hospital or a hospital of your choice.
 Learn more about Parkway Emergency services.